OctopusDeploy/docs/docs/packaging-applications/build-servers/github-actions.md

 ```

 ### Deploying a release

-To have your GitHub Action build deploy a release, add a step with the [deploy-release](https://octopus.com/docs/octopus-rest-api/octopus-cli/deploy-release) command.
+To have your GitHub Action build deploy a release, add a step with the [deploy-release](/docs/octopus-rest-api/octopus-cli/deploy-release.md) command.

 :::hint
-Use either the `--progress` or `--waitForDeployment` switches to have the build wait for the deployment to complete and report success or failed.  `--progress` will display messages from Octopus itself whereas `--waitForDeployment` will simply wait for Octopus to report success or failure.
+Use either the `--progress` or `--waitForDeployment` switches to have the build wait for the deployment to complete and report success or failure.
+Using  `--progress` will display messages from Octopus itself whereas `--waitForDeployment` will simply wait for Octopus to report success or failure.

 ```yaml
     - name: Deploy release